labmus-ufrj/Animove/docs/docs/tools/z-project.md

 The conversion is [handled by OpenCV](https://docs.opencv.org/4.12.0/de/d25/imgproc_color_conversions.html), using the proportions: 0.114 * B + 0.587 * G + 0.229 * R

 ## Invert before operation
 Invert each frame before performing the operation.
+Done as a [bitwise NOT](https://docs.opencv.org/4.x/d0/d86/tutorial_py_image_arithmetics.html) operation.

 ## Initial Frame
 One-indexed frame number.
 Inclusive.
 Can be visualized as opening the video in ImageJ and looking at the slice number.